 The liners should never be filled completely to the top for any muffin recipe.
 Fill them 2/3 of the way full to allow for the batter to rise.

 For this recipe, I used Green Chile Jelly that I purchased on our last trip to New Mexico.
 I’ve provided a link to Made in New Mexico, who sells that Green Chile Jelly.
 They’re a company that sells and ships all things New Mexico.
 Disclaimer: I get no compensation for mentioning the jelly or Made in New Mexico.
 It’s just a good resource for you.
 Whole Foods sells a couple of brands of Jalapeno Jelly as does King Soopers.
+And if you’re looking to make Jam Muffins, you can’t go wrong with Heidi’s Red Chile Raspberry Jam.

-Lightly dust the tops of the muffins with chili powder or paprika for a little color.
+Presentation Tip: Lightly dust the tops of the muffins with chili powder or paprika for a little color.
 Use your fingers or a small fine mesh strainer.

 This post may contain affiliate links.
 If you click through my referral link, at no additional cost to you, I may earn a small commission if you make a purchase.

-Sweet Moist Buttermilk Cornbread Muffins With Jalapeno Jelly
+Sweet Moist Cornbread Buttermilk Muffins

 I hope you give this cornbread buttermilk muffins recipe a try, and if you do, please come back and give the recipe a star rating and leave a comment about your experience with the recipe.